IMIO/plonetheme.imioapps/README.rst

   }

-Dashboard table stikcy header :
+Dashboard table sticky header :
 -------------------------------

 From version 2.22, the tablea header is stikcy (will be sticked to the page header when scrolling down),